 In Ariel, Simon reveals that the Alliance cut out River's amygdala, meaning she can no longer repress emotions such as fear or sadness.
 Combined with her psychic powers, that means she could be feeling the emotions of everyone around her at the same time and ''can't do anything about it'.

-Jayne is horrified of reavers.
-Reavers like weapons and killing and fighting and deceiving and cutting things, they hate thinking really hard or abstracton of any kind.
+Jayne is horrified of Reavers.
+Reavers like weapons and killing and fighting and deceiving and cutting things, they hate thinking really hard or abstraction of any kind.
 Maybe this just hits a little close to home for the Token Evil Teammate.

 In the Pilot, Inara's client says that her clock is rigged up to cheat them out of their fun.
 Morena Baccarin revealed that Inara is dying of a terminal illness.
 Warp your mind around that.

 This bit from "Trash".
 It's One Dialogue, Two Conversations.
 River is referring to Jayne with feminine pronouns, because Jayne is a girl's name, but Jayne thinks River is talking about Saffron, the initial subject whom Jayne brought up to the Tams.

 Both episodes centering on Saffron ("Our Mrs. Reynolds" and "Trash") have The Power of Trust as a major theme.
 Mal trusts his crew, while Saffron trusts nobody.
 In fact, the one thing Mal can trust Saffron to do is to try and betray him, allowing him to plan accordingly the second time they meet.